Andrey-Anatolyevich/WindowsSampleService/README.md

 # Sample Windows Service
 Sample Windows service with NLog.<br/>
-This version is debuggable from within Visual studio and launchable as console window.
+This version is debuggable from within Visual studio and launchable as console application.

+General functionality:
-This version perform required operations once the Timer is elapsed.<br/>
+The service perform required operations once the Timer is elapsed.<br/>
 On exception, it waits for N time and launches the same worker again until the service is stopped <br/>
 or the worker thread exits without exceptions.